 This section provides an overview of the TCP state bypass feature and the related support information.

-By default, all of the traffic that passes through the ASA is inspected via the Adaptive Security Algorithm and is either allowed through or dropped based on the security policy.
+By default, all traffic that passes through the ASA is inspected via the Adaptive Security Algorithm and is either allowed through or dropped based on the security policy.
 In order to maximize the Firewall performance, the ASA checks the state of each packet (for example, it checks whether it is a new connection or an established connection) and assigns it to either the session management path (a new connection Synchronize (SYN) packet), the fast path (an established connection), or the control plane path (advanced inspection).

 The TCP packets that match the current connections in the fast path can pass through the ASA without a recheck of every aspect of the security policy.
 This feature maximizes performance.
 However, the method that is used in order to establish the session in the fast path (which uses the SYN packet) and the checks that occur in the fast path (such as the TCP sequence number) can stand in the way of asymmetrical routing solutions; both the outbound and inbound flows of a connection must pass through the same ASA.